kwur/new-kwur-site/_posts/2010-11-08-local-artists-of-the-week-oct-31-nov-6.md

   </p>

   <p>
-    <strong>Via Dove &#8211; El Mundo Latino</strong>
+    <strong>Via Dove – El Mundo Latino</strong>
   </p>

   <p>
     <a href="http://www.viadove.com/">Via Dove</a> creates a solid album with a very good rocking mix of songs that are all good enough for radio play.
-The album starts off very quick tempoed, with a good &#8220;party&#8221; feel and progresses to a slower tempo as it continues.
+The album starts off very quick tempoed, with a good “party” feel and progresses to a slower tempo as it continues.
 These are <span style="text-decoration: underline;">all</span> very solid songs.
   </p>

   <p>
-    Favorite Track: &#8220;Fast Times&#8221;
+    Favorite Track: “Fast Times”
   </p>

   <div style="height: 1.4em; visibility: hidden;">